-In the past few months, Sam Altman, the father of ChatGPT, has become the hottest face in the world of AI.
+It's perhaps due to the fact that in the past year, Sam Altman, the father of ChatGPT, has become the hottest face in the world of artificial intelligence, or AI.

 But his notoriety is nothing new: he has been in Silicon Valley's spotlight for nearly two decades already.